ahlatimer/lazy_resource/README.md

 the version number.
 If you want to maintain your own version, go for it, but put it in a separate commit so I can ignore it when I merge the rest of your stuff in.

-## It's alpha, yo

-I'm not using this in production anywhere (yet), so use at your own risk.
-It's got a pretty comprehensive test suite, but I'm sure there are at least a few bugs.
-If you find one, [report it](https://github.com/ahlatimer/lazy_resource/issues).

 ## Recognition